Nancy Beck Papers, 1944-2019 – MS147

 A three-part history of the South Parish U-U Church, written by Paul Costello for the Portsmouth Herald in 1955; a booklet of the Women’s League of the U-U Church, Portsmouth NH 1957-1958 with a list of its members; a pledge form; article, “Revisiting Unitarian Universalism” by Rich Barlow for The Boston Globe, July 17, 2004; a newsletter 2007; 2008 Board of Trustee Proposed Budget;; a “sound bite” approach to Unitarian-Universalism adapted from a sermon by Rev. Roberta Finkelstein, undated; and a flyer “South Church Baptizes African Americans 1717: A Place on the Black Heritage Trail,” undated but between 1997-2005.

-Remarks made by Nancy Beck at the Urban Forestry Center on diversity before the Greater Portsmouth Community Fund, March 23, 1985; article on Valerie Cunningham and Portsmouth’s “first lesson in black history”; Boston Sunday Globe, Nov 20, 1994; flyer for the self-guided walking tour, 1999; letter to BHT supporters, Aug 27, 2007; description of a proposal to develop a permanent exhibit of the history of Portsmouth, including a revision of the Black Heritage Trail, as part of the planned renovation of the old Portsmouth Public Library into the Discover Portsmouth Center, 2008-2009; a solicitation flyer for the Discover Center, 2008-2009; photocopy of a broadside, “CAUTION!!
+Remarks made by Nancy Beck at the Urban Forestry Center on diversity before the Greater Portsmouth Community Fund, March 23, 1985; article on Valerie Cunningham and Portsmouth’s “first lesson in black history”; Boston Sunday Globe, Nov 20, 1994; flyer for the self-guided walking tour, 1999; letter to BHT supporters, Aug 27, 2007; description of a proposal to develop a permanent exhibit of the history of Portsmouth, including a revision of The Black Heritage Trail, as part of the planned renovation of the old Portsmouth Public Library into the Discover Portsmouth Center, 2008-2009; a solicitation flyer for the Discover Center, 2008-2009; photocopy of a broadside, “CAUTION!!
 Colored People, ” and a two-page fact sheet about the population of Portsmouth between 1790 and 1830 and its racial and gender makeup.

-The Becks were supporters of the Shoals Marine Laboratory and this folder contains letters and a card from William Bemis, the Kingsbury Lab director, personally thinking them, all 2009.
+The Becks were supporters of the Shoals Marine Laboratory and this folder contains letters and a card from William Bemis, the Kingsbury Lab director, personally thanking them, all 2009.
 It also includes a newsclipping [2017?] on the bequest that Nancy Beck made of $650K after Peter’s death in honor of him.
 Jack Kingsbury, the founding director of the Shoals Marine Lab, considered Peter Beck to be an “indispensable ally in the establishment and construction of the lab’s campus facilities.”

 During the severe polio epidemics of 1949 and 1951, mothers everywhere feared their young children would contract this highly contagious, disabling and potentially fatal disease.
 They were determined to raise money to find a cure for polio.
 In the 1950s, fundraising through corporations and special events were essentially a man’s world.
 But when it appeared that there would not be enough money from other sources to meet all the needs, women in the United States undertook an extra campaign of their own.
 It was soon dubbed a “Mothers’ March,” and was held each year after other phases of the polio campaign were finished.

-Newsclippings: Mothers March on Polio, 1960; Mothers March for the National Foundation, 1961; Mothers March of Dimes, 1962, 1963 and 1965.
+Newsclippings: Mothers March on Polio, 1960; Mothers March for the National Foundation, 1961; Mothers March of Dimes, 1962, 1963 and 1965

 Arthur J. Gerrier Memorial Award from Portsmouth Advocates presented to Nancy Beck “in special recognition of your service & commitment to our historic community,” 1998